koding/kdlearn/guides/permanent-shared-vm/index.md

 [Collaboratiom on Koding](/guides/collaboration/) where you are working with someone in real-time and sharing the IDE and Terminal.

+> type:tip
+> This feature is only available for accounts with a paid plan (hobbyist, developer or pro level).
+> Paid accounts can initiate the share however, the recipient can be a free account or a paid account.

+that as a paid plan owner, you can share your VM with another paid or free plan account.
+>

 ### What's the benefit?
 There are several use cases where this makes sense.
 For example:
 1. Multiple people are working on a project.
 They don't need to collaborate real-time but still need to access the same VM independently.